legendcodermartino1245/ldac-optimization-guide/README.md

 > When you change LDAC bitrate, sample rate, or bit depth, Android often fails to renegotiate the codec connection.
 > The system UI may show the new values, but the actual audio stream continues using the old configuration.
 > **Your changes are silently ignored unless you force a full codec reset.**
-> The bitrate setting always nneed to be reapplied after reconection cant be saved anywhere
+> The bitrate setting always need to be reapplied after reconection cant be saved anywhere

 ## 🔒 Samsung LDAC Override Stack